 With so many servers to choose from, you’re bound to find one, two, or 10 that fit your needs.

 5. Will a VPN keep me from getting hacked?

 Staying anonymous online isn’t just about hiding from advertisers or blocking your browsing history.
 The truly good ones protect your security online, too.
 ExpressVPN has a suite of security tools baked in to keep you safe from hackers, scammers and nosy ISPs.

 This is especially true if you often access public Wi-Fi networks.
 It’s easier than you can imagine for hackers on that same network to access your personal data.
 A VPN encrypts your connection to protect you even on unsecured networks.

 ExpressVPN uses AES (Advanced Encryption Standard) with 256-bit keys.
 It’s the same standard adopted by the U.S. government and used by security experts worldwide to protect classified information.

 That’s not to say a VPN is a get-out-of-jail-free card.
 It’s still important to be wary of opening attachments you’re unsure about or clicking on suspicious links.
 While your browsing may remain private, a VPN does not protect you from downloading a malicious piece of software.

 6. Does a VPN really do more than browsing incognito?

 Browsing incognito on Google Chrome, Firefox, Edge, Safari or your browser of choice simply means your browser will stop saving data locally.
 Sites you access won’t appear in your history, and autocomplete won’t be influenced by what you search for.

 Now that you know how useful a VPN really is, try the one Kim uses.
-Do it now, while you’re thinking of it.
-Your life, your money and your time should be yours and not a hacker, thief or scammer’s.
+Do it now while you’re thinking of it.
+Your life, money and time should be yours.
+Keep things protected from hackers, thieves or scammers.